loculus-project/loculus/architecture_docs/10_quality_requirements.md

 ## Security

 * Integrity: Only submitters belonging to the respective group should be able to make changes on sequence data.

+## Transparency

+We also identified two quality requirements that don't fit into the ISO-25010 standard:

+* The Loculus project is transparent.
+Important decisions are publicly documented.
+  Users can comprehend how Loculus works and how the data is processed.
+* It is comprehensible who submitted which data and when.
+  This is important so that submitters can be credited appropriately for their work (e.g. by citing their data in a publication).